Beautiful Girls (Sean Kingston song)

-"Beautiful Girls" is the debut single by reggae-influenced musician Sean Kingston from his eponymous debut; it was first released in 2007, when Kingston was 17.
-The song samples Ben E. King's classic "Stand by Me".
-The song is about a boy who feels “suicidal” (or "in denial" in the edited version) over being unable to be with a "beautiful girl".
-It is Kingston's signature song.
+"Beautiful Girls" is the debut single by Jamaican-American singer and rapper Sean Kingston from his 2007 eponymous debut album; it was first released in 2007, when Kingston was 17 and is considered his signature song.
+The song is about a boy who feels "suicidal" (a radio edit changes this to "in denial") over the prospect of dating a "beautiful girl" only to have her break up with him.